Geek4IT/Geek4IT.github.io/_posts/2013-12-5-Live-Wallpapers-For-Android-Users.md

 [Earth 3D](https://play.google.com/store/apps/details?id=com.geek4it.earth3d)

-Some objects and earth map are available on [GitHub](https://github.com/Geek4IT/Earth3D)
+Some 3D Models and maps of more than 200+ earths are available on [GitHub](https://github.com/Geek4IT/Earth3D)

 Earth Live Wallpaper with lots of customization!
 User Comments